fanart-tv/fanartwiki/docs/General/moderating.md

 ### __Final Thoughts__

 There are plenty of people that join the site to do their own collections and actually have a good skill set to be a mod.
 Of course we’d love them to stick around after they are done, but most of them move on and only come back from time to time to update their own collections.
-We don’t have a problem with this, but if you want to keep your mod status, you should be somewhat active on a regular basis.
+We don’t have a problem with this, but if you want to keep your mod status, you will need to be active on a regular basis.
+(This means checking in on Discord regularly)

 People who have been mods before and have been deactivated are free to request to have their mod status reinstated, but it will be handled on a per person basis depending on their previous history.
 They will also need to be up on the latest site changes and rules.